ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grid-events/index.md

 |
 |## Registering via Grid Options
 |
-|Registering the event onto the grid component as shown above is the recommendey way.
-However additionally a callback can be put on the [Grid Options](/grid-interface/#grid-options-3), if you are using a Grid Options object.
+|Registering the event onto the grid component as shown above is the recommended way.
+However additionally a callback can be put on the [Grid Options](/grid-interface/), if you are using a Grid Options object.
 |The name of the callback is constructed by prefixing the event name with `on`.
 For example, the callback for the `cellClicked` event is `gridOptions.onCellClicked`.
 |
 </framework-specific-section>